Akuli/jou/doc/bitwise.md

 ## Bitwise Shift Left

 The result of `a << b` is the number `a` with all bits moved left by the value of `b`.
-Zero bits are added to the right.
+Zero bits are added to the right and bits on the left are removed.
 For example:

 ```python